chvolow24/jackdaw/README.md

 <kbd>p</kbd> : **move selector up** (previous track)<br>
 <kbd>\<ret\></kbd> : **activate/deactivate current track**<br>

-**Activating*** tracks (as opposed to merely *selecting* them) is merely a way to do things that might normally be done to only one track to multiple tracks at once.
-For example, if you activate tracks 1, 2, and 3, and then hit <kbd>r</kbd> to record, you will wind up with *three* clips -- one on each track -- instead of one.
+**Activating** tracks (as opposed to merely *selecting* them) is a way to do things that might normally be done to only one track to multiple tracks at once.
+For example, if you activate tracks 1, 2, and 3, and then hit <kbd>r</kbd> to record, you will wind up with *three* clips (more accurately, clip references) -- one on each track -- instead of one.
 The numerical keys (<kbd>1</kbd>, <kbd>2</kbd>, <kbd>3</kbd> etc.) can be used to quickly activate or deactivate tracks 1-9 without using the track selector.

 ### "Point"